Clerkenwell: Local government

 Clerkenwell St James was an ancient parish in the Finsbury division of the Ossulstone hundred of Middlesex.
 Part of the parish of St James was split off as the parish of St John in 1723.
 However, for civil matters they remained a single parish.
 The Clerkenwell Vestry became a nominating authority to the Metropolitan Board of Works in 1855.

 Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the parish of St James & St John Clerkenwell was divided into five wards (electing vestrymen): No. 1 (12), No. 2 (15), No. 3 (12), No. 4 (18) and No. 5 (15).

 The area of the metropolitan board became the County of London in 1889.
 A reform of local government in 1900 abolished the Clerkenwell Vestry and the parish became part of the Metropolitan Borough of Finsbury.
 Alexandra Park, an exclave of the parish, was transferred to Hornsey, Middlesex at the same time.
 Clerkenwell Town Hall, which had been built on Rosebery Avenue in 1895, became Finsbury Town Hall.
+On 1 April 1915 the parish was abolished and merged with Finsbury.
+At the 1911 census (the last before the abolition of the parish), Clerkenwell had a population of 57,121.
 Finsbury became part of the London Borough of Islington in 1965 and the old town hall lay empty and deteriorating for many years.
 It has since been sold to the Urdang Dance Academy.

 Post-war de-industrialisation and revival

 After the Second World War Clerkenwell suffered from industrial decline and many of the premises occupied by the engineering, printing publishing and meat and food trades (the last mostly around Smithfield) fell empty.
 Several acclaimed council housing estates were commissioned by Finsbury Borough Council.
 Modernist architect and Russian émigré Berthold Lubetkin's listed Spa Green Estate, constructed 1943–1950, has recently been restored.
-The Finsbury Estate, constructed in 1968 to the designs of Joseph Emberton includes flats, since altered and re-clad.
+The Finsbury Estate, constructed in 1968 to the designs of Joseph Emberton, includes flats, since altered and re-clad.

 A general revival and gentrification process began in the 1980s, and the area is now known for loft-living in some of the former industrial buildings.
 It also has young professionals, nightclubs and restaurants and is home to many professional offices as an overspill for the nearby City of London and West End.
 Amongst other sectors, there is a notable concentration of design professions around Clerkenwell, and supporting industries such as high-end designer furniture showrooms.
 It is claimed that the area has the highest concentration of architects and building professionals in the world.
 Many of London's leading architectural practices have offices in the area.